mjburtenshaw/macpracs/the-pragmatic-scribe/formats.md

 Markdown
 -------------

-Markdown[^1] is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
+Markdown[^2] is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
 Created by John Gruber in 2004, Markdown is now one of the world’s most popular markup languages.

-> *The overriding design goal for Markdown’s formatting syntax is to make it as readable as possible.
+> *"The overriding design goal for Markdown’s formatting syntax is to make it as readable as possible.
 The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.
-While Markdown’s syntax has been influenced by several existing text-to-HTML filters, the single biggest source of inspiration for Markdown’s syntax is the format of plain text email.*
+While Markdown’s syntax has been influenced by several existing text-to-HTML filters, the single biggest source of inspiration for Markdown’s syntax is the format of plain text email."*
 >
-> *- John Gruber, Markdown Introduction[^2]*
+> *- John Gruber, Markdown Introduction[^3]*

-Because Markdown is an abstraction of XHTML[^2], any Markdown viewers worth their salt should support inline XHTML.
+Because Markdown is an abstraction of XHTML[^3], any Markdown viewers worth their salt should support inline XHTML.
 This should avoided when possible, but it's handy if you want to add color or underlines to your document.

 ### Sample